 The right of appeal is granted to any student who has been determined to be cheating at Cape Fear Community College.
-To initiate such an appeal, the student must submit a written appeal to the Vice President of Student Development within five (5) weekdays after being notified of the action.
-The Vice President of Student Development will present the appeal to the Academic Subcommittee of the Judicial Board within five (5) weekdays.
+To initiate such an appeal, the student must submit a written appeal to the Vice President for Student Services within five (5) weekdays after being notified of the action.
+The Vice President for Student Services will present the appeal to the Academic Subcommittee of the Judicial Board within five (5) weekdays.

-The committee will notify the Vice President of Student Development of its decision.
+The committee will notify the Vice President for Student Services of its decision.
 The Chairman of the Judicial Board will notify the student of the Committee's decision.
 The decision of the Academic Subcommittee of the Judicial Board shall be final with no further appeals.